What to Tell Your Babysitter Before You Leave for Date Night

 At My Childcare Academy, we care about your children not only when they are in our facility but when they’re at home as well.
 We know that as a parent, you’re going to need some time away from the kids during the evenings sometimes, and that is why we’ve provided you with the tips above.
 Click the button below to download our babysitter information template.MyChildcareAcademy_Downloadable_BabysitterQuestionaire_2019_12dec_color

-If your child isn’t currently enrolled with us during the day and you find yourself more consistently needing babysitting services during the daytime, consider our facility.
-Its modern, homely interior and inviting culture is a great place for any child to learn and grow!
+If your child isn’t currently enrolled with us during the day and you find yourself more consistently needing babysitting services during the daytime, consider our daycare.
+Its modern, homely interior and inviting culture is a great place for any baby, toddler, or child to learn and grow!
 If you have any questions about our programs, please give us a call at (801) 679-0627 or check out our FAQs for quick answers to common questions.